 I am based at Tycroes Industrial Park near Ammanford, here is a photo of my workspace with some recent sculptures installed.
 Now that I have space I am happy to recieve visitors, If you would like to visit feel free to contact me for details and to make sure that I am around.

-Here we have my interpretation of the Diatom in steel, a huge headache to make and yet it folowed simple geometric progressions as I was making it.
-More pictures if this sculpture are available on my items for sale page.
+Here we have my interpretation of the Diatom in steel, a huge headache to make and yet it followed simple geometric progressions as I was making it.

 I use a variety of techniques in my work many of them industrial these are discussed at some length on their own page avoiding practical information interfering with descriptions of individual sculptures.
 A lot of my work is made on 'spec but I do also work to commission, and I find the making of a piece of sculpture to commission a fascinating process as I watch somebody else's idea turn into reality.
 On this page I have included a few images to illustrate the range of work.